-“DID I STUTTER BITCH?
+“DID I STUTTER TRICK?
 GET OVER HERE, NOW!”

 In Mariah’s head, this was going to unfold one of two ways: either she would continue to try and be nice until she was eventually raped, or she would stand up for herself and fight him out of the apartment that she attained the keys to only hours ago.

 “Gaaaawoooo!
 Googoo ga!”
 Mia sat playing with her toys only a few feet away from them, oblivious to the imminent danger flooding the room.
 Her angelic cooing was enough to fuel Mariah with the strength she needed for what was next.

 Refocusing her attention on the psycho in the room, Mariah began to yell, “Now I know you are sick in the head if you think I’m going to just let you take advantage of me like this!
 GET OUT OF MY APARTMENT RIGHT NOW MALIK!”

 “Take advantage of you?
 Ha!
 Now, that’s funny because you been using me ever since the day you laid eyes on me!
 I’m not with it no more!
 Now, either put up or you get out; this my shit!”
 He stretched his arms and looked around the small abode.

 “Using you?
 You are the one who offered all of this!
 I never asked you for anything accept directions.
 If this was your plan from the beginning, I wish you would have just asked to pay for the cookie outright, so we could have saved a lot of time and confusion.
 I would have told you HELL NO back then!”